 The Duke’s death in the 1470s was perhaps one of the most bizarre at the Tower – if legend is to be believed.
 Official records state that he was put to death privately at the Tower for high treason against this brother Edward IV.
 But other contemporary sources allege he was drowned head first in a barrel of his favourite Malmsey wine.

 The Princes in the Tower (oil on canvas), Northcote, James (1746-1831) / Private Collection / Photo © Christie's Images / Bridgeman Images

 In 1483, 12-year-old Edward V and his younger brother Richard were sent to the Tower ‘for safety’ by their uncle, the Duke of Gloucester.
 They vanished, apparently without trace and the Duke claimed the throne as Richard III.
 In 1674 two small skeletons were discovered by workmen at the Tower.
 Assumed to be those of the missing Princes, Charles II had them reburied in Westminster.
 Then in 1933, a re-examination proved they were of two boys aged about 10 and 12 – the same ages as the Princes when they disappeared.
-Was Richard III, the most likely culprit, responsible?
+Was Richard III, often thought to be the most likely culprit, really responsible?
 The debate goes on.

 Anne Boleyn by Unknown English Artist, late 16th century.
 Primary collection of National Portrait Gallery, NPG 668